-We are a leading wealth management service provider focusing on distributing wealth management products to the high net worth population in China.
-We are also equipped with asset management services capability, managing our own fund of funds and real estate fund products.
-We believe our asset management business complements our wealth management business and enables us to provide customized solutions to our clients.
+We are a leading wealth management service provider with a focus on global wealth investment and asset allocation services for high net worth individuals and enterprises in China.
+We also provide internet finance services to clients in China.
+We believe our wealth management, asset management and internet finance businesses complement one other and enable us to provide a broad range of customized solutions to our clients.

 We provide direct access to China's high net worth population.
-With 569 relationship managers in 57 branch offices as of December 31, 2013, our coverage network encompasses China's most economically developed regions where high net worth population is concentrated, including the Yangtze River Delta, the Pearl River Delta and the Bohai Rim.
-Through this extensive coverage network, we serve three types of clients: (i) high net worth individuals, (ii) enterprises affiliated with high net worth individuals, and (iii) wholesale clients, primarily local commercial banks or branches of national commercial banks that distribute wealth management products to their own clients.
-We refer to the high net worth individuals and enterprises registered with us and the wholesale clients that have entered into cooperation agreements with us as our "registered clients."
-Since our inception in 2005, the number of our registered clients has grown to 53,501 as of December 31, 2013.
-We refer to those registered clients who purchased wealth management products distributed by us during any given period as "active clients" for that period.
+With 779 relationship managers in 94 branch offices as of December 31, 2014, our coverage network encompasses China's most economically developed regions where high net worth population is concentrated, including the Yangtze River Delta, the Pearl River Delta and the Bohai Rim.
+Through this extensive coverage network, we primarily serve three types of clients: (i) high net worth individuals, (ii) enterprises affiliated with high net worth individuals and (iii) wholesale clients, primarily local commercial banks or branches of national commercial banks that distribute wealth management products to their own clients.
+We refer to high net worth individuals and enterprises registered with us and the wholesale clients that have entered into cooperation agreements with us as our "registered clients."
+Since our inception in 2005, the number of our registered clients has grown to 70,557 as of December 31, 2014.
+We refer to those registered clients who obtained wealth management or asset management products or services distributed or provided by us during any given period as "active clients" for that period.
 Neither our registered clients nor active clients pay us for our services.
-The number of our active clients was 3,095, 4,152 and 6,445 in 2011, 2012 and 2013, respectively.
+The number of our active clients amounted to 4,152, 6,455 and 9,010 in 2012, 2013 and 2014, respectively.